-Aspiration is that coughing and suffocating feeling you get when food or liquid goes down “the wrong pipe.”
+Aspiration is that coughing and choking feeling you get when food or liquid goes down “the wrong pipe.”

-Something similar also occurs if too much water enters your engine, it’s called hydrolock, and it can cripple your car!
+Something similar also occurs if too much water enters your engine, it’s called hydrolock, and it can disable your vehicle!

 What is a hydrolocked engine, and how do you fix it?

-Much of the resulting damage depends on how fast you were going when it happened.
+Much of the resulting damage depends on how quickly you were going when it happened.

-Fortunately, in this guide, I will elucidate all the essential information about a hydrolocked engine.
-This also involves what causes an engine to hydro lock, if it can result in harm, and how to rectify it.
+Fortunately, in this guide, I will elucidate all the crucial information about a hydrolocked engine.
+This also involves what causes an engine to hydro lock, if it can result in damage, and how to rectify it.

 Are you ready to get started?